-In the light of the transforming power of the Gospel we must consider the revelation of God about himself, the world we live in and the powers of darkness at work in the world.
+In the light of the transforming power of the gospel, we must consider God’s self revelation, as well as what he says about the world we live in and the powers of darkness at work in it.
 A better understanding of this cosmic struggle of satanic influence known as “witchcraft” is an important consideration for all who call themselves Christian and live throughout Africa.

 What is Witchcraft?

 Witchcraft is a common practice in many cultures across the world, but especially common in Africa.
 It is a broad term of beliefs and has hierarchical levels.
 Possession of satanic or demonic powers and the practice of magic are all types of witchcraft.
 Overall, it’s the belief that some people have spiritual powers and are able to control and influence others—positively or negatively.